The Ultimate Guide to Upgrade Any Cabinet with Soft Close Hinges

 All the magic of soft-close cabinet hinges comes down to one little device called the hydraulic damper.
 Soft close hinges look just like your standard hinges but work to reduce the speed of closing of the cabinet doors – this is where the damper comes into play – and thus, by the time the door approaches the cabinet or frame, it is so slow that it glides smoothly and noiselessly into place.

 This doesn’t mean that your cabinet doors will take forever to shut or be so slow that they won’t quite sit flush because the speed doesn’t build up the momentum to close fully.
-Depending on your requirement, you can adjust the closing speed – making it faster or slower.
+Depending on your requirements, you can adjust the closing speed – making it faster or slower.

 How to Install Soft Close Cabinet Hinges